Coffeelot/cw-crafting/readme.md

 # Features
 - Blueprint based crafting
-- Easy addition of new recipies
+- Easy addition of new recipes
 - Exports to give blueprints (through loot for example)
-- All base QB recipies
+- All base QB recipes
 - A very sexy UI if I do say so myself
 - Support for OX inventory